Four Directions Workshop OnlineSeptember 5 @ 5:00 pm - 7:30 pm at Online from Home

 12. Guide ethics, business practices, self-assessment as a guide.

-Tuition for 5-day workshops is $795 with early registration, plus food + lodging costs.
+Tuition for the 5-day Art of Mirroring workshop is $795, plus food + lodging costs.

-Tuition for the online group mentoring program is $375 for six sessions.
+Tuition for the online Advanced Training meetings is $475 for six sessions.

 Rites of Passage will pay apprentice guides to lead day-long or weekend-long programs, as part of their apprenticeship.